-Board Name Date of Last Election No. of Meetings Held during the year No. of Meetings Attended % Chairman Roberto V. San Jose Sept 10, 2015 11 11 100% Member Esteban G. Peña Sy Sept 10, 2015 11 11 100% Member Ana Maria A. Katigbak Sept 10, 2015 11 11 100% Member Wong Peng Chong Sept 10, 2015 11 10 90% Member Kong Muk Yin July 29, 2014 11 7 64% Member Cher Chen Lung (replaced Kong Muk Yin effective Sept.
-10, 2015 Sept 10, 2015 2 1 50% Independent Steven G. Virata Sept 10, 2015 11 11 100% Independent Rodrigo B. Supeña Sept 10, 2015 11 11 100%
+Board Name Date of Last Election No. of Meetings Held during the year No. of Meetings Attended % Chairman Roberto V. San Jose July 21, 2016 5 5 100% Member Esteban G. Peña Sy July 21, 2016 5 5 100% Member Ana Maria A. Katigbak-Lim July 21, 2016 5 5 100% Member Wong Peng Chong July 21, 2016 5 5 100% Member Shinsuke Amiya July 21, 2016 5 5 100% Independent Steven G. Virata July 21, 2016 5 4 80% Independent Rodrigo B. Supeña July 21, 2016 5 5 100%

 - 3) Do non-executive directors have a separate meeting during the year without the presence of any executive?
 If yes, how many times?
 Four (4) times - 4) Is the minimum quorum requirement for Board decisions set at two-thirds of board members?
 Please explain.
-The quorum requirement meets what is set by the Corporation Code, which is, majority of the board members.

-5) Access to Information
+The quorum requirement meets what is set by the Corporation Code, which is, majority of the board members. - 5) Access to Information - (a) How many days in advance are board papers for board of directors meetings provided to the board?
+Distributed at least three days before the board meeting.

-- (a) How many days in advance are board papers5 for board of directors meetings provided to the board?
-Distributed at least three days before the board meeting. - (b) Do board members have independent access to Management and the Corporate Secretary?
+Distributed at least three days before the board meeting.

+- (b) Do board members have independent access to Management and the Corporate Secretary?
 Yes - (c) State the policy of the role of the company secretary.
 Does such role include assisting the Chairman in preparing the board agenda, facilitating training of directors, keeping directors updated regarding any relevant statutory and regulatory changes, etc?

-Yes, the Corporate Secretary prepares the board agenda for review and approval of the Chairman and the President.
-His other responsibilities are:

-- Responsible for the safekeeping and preservation of the integrity of the minutes of the meetings of the Board and its committees, as well as the other official records of the Corporation; - Be loyal to the mission, vision and objectives of the Corporation; - Work fairly and objectively with the Board, Management and stockholders; - Have appropriate administrative and interpersonal skills; - Be aware of the laws, rules and regulations necessary in the performance of his duties and responsibilities; - Have a working knowledge of the operations of the Corporation; - Inform the members of the Board, in accordance with the by-laws of the agenda of their meetings and ensure that the members have before them accurate information that will enable them to arrive at intelligent decisions on matters that require their approval; - Attend all Board meetings, except when justifiable causes, such as, illness, death in the immediate family and serious accidents, prevent him from doing so; - Ensure that all Board procedures, rules and regulations are strictly followed by the members - (d) Is the company secretary trained in legal, accountancy or company secretarial practices?
+Yes, the Corporate Secretary prepares the board agenda for review and approval of the Chairman and the - Yes, the Corporate Secretary prepares the board agenda for review and approval of the Chairman and the President.
+His other responsibilities are: - Responsible for the safekeeping and preservation of the integrity of the minutes of the meetings of the Board and its committees, as well as the other official records of the Corporation; - Be loyal to the mission, vision and objectives of the Corporation; - Work fairly and objectively with the Board, Management and stockholders; - Have appropriate administrative and interpersonal skills; - Be aware of the laws, rules and regulations necessary in the performance of his duties and responsibilities; - Have a working knowledge of the operations of the Corporation; - Inform the members of the Board, in accordance with the by-laws of the agenda of their meetings and ensure that the members have before them accurate information that will enable them to arrive at intelligent decisions on matters that require their approval; - Attend all Board meetings, except when justifiable causes, such as, illness, death in the immediate family and serious accidents, prevent him from doing so; - Ensure that all Board procedures, rules and regulations are strictly followed by the members - (d) Is the company secretary trained in legal, accountancy or company secretarial practices?
 Please explain should the answer be in the negative.
-Yes, the Company's Corporate Secretary is both a lawyer and a Certified Public Accountant.

-(e) Committee Procedures
+Yes, the Company's Corporate Secretary is both a lawyer and a Certified Public Accountant. - (e) Committee Procedures